michaelbrawn/homebridge-deebot-wiki/Configuration.md

 * If your account is based in China you should use your ECOVACS ID for your username

 ## Optional Settings

-⚠️ It is easier to use the Homebridge/HOOBS UI to configure these settings

 <table>
 <thead>